nitintonypaul/numa/README.md

 ---

 ## 📈 Next Steps
- - Turn prototype into fully working MVP

 - Official Chrome Web Store release
+- Add more customization features for users
+- Refine usage experience
+- Extend support for other browsers

 ---

 ## 📜 License

 Distributed under the MIT License.
 See LICENSE for details.

----